 Your Username is the first letter of your first name, up to six letters of your last name and the last four numbers of your social security number.
 Example: If your name is Jane Anderson and the last four of your SSN is 1234, your Username would be janders1234.

-Under the current Aetna health plan, you can enroll in employee, employee + children, employee + spouse, and employee + family.
 The FEHB plans offer three different types of enrollment: Self only, Self Plus One, and Self Plus Family Coverage is available for the employee, spouse, and children under the age of 26.

 FEHB is the Federal Employee Health Benefits (FEHB) program.
 This is the same insurance offered to U.S. federal government employees.
 FEHB is the largest group health insurance program in the world, with more than 8 million members.
 This health insurance is also available to employees of approved tribal employers.
-Doyon was recently approved and can now offer FEHB benefits to employees.

 See “Choosing a Plan” for information about choosing a plan.
 You need to decide who to cover, think about your medical needs, look at provider networks, and think about your budget.